WesUnwin/obj-renderer/README.md

 ```javascript
 npm install obj-renderer
 ```

-## Under Construction
-This library is actively being developed and will soon reach a usable state.
-Stay tuned for updates!

 ## Examples
 This repository comes with an easy to run demonstration using webpack development server.